MagicMods/SimTouch/memoryBank/notebook.md

 **Solution:**
 Initialized the calculated properties (`cellCount`, `cols`, `rows`, `calculatedCellWidth`, `calculatedCellHeight`) with default values (0) directly within the `main.gridParams` object definition. `GridGenRenderer` already updates these properties on the same object reference after calculation, so the UI binding will now find the properties during initialization and `.listen()` will correctly reflect later updates.

+---

+**2024-08-04: Architecture Grid Update**

+Updated `memoryBank/architecture_grid.md` to enhance the description of the event-driven communication principle and refine the Mermaid diagram for clarity on event flow and component relationships.

+**2024-08-04: Architecture Grid Fix**

+Corrected a Mermaid syntax error in the `memoryBank/architecture_grid.md` diagram by enclosing node labels containing parentheses in double quotes.

+**2024-08-04: Architecture Grid Fix 2**

+Corrected a second Mermaid syntax error in the `memoryBank/architecture_grid.md` diagram, specifically fixing the link label format to use `-- "Label text" -->`.

+**2024-08-04: Architecture Sim Update**

+Updated `memoryBank/architecture_sim.md` to enhance the Core Principles section with details on Event-Driven Communication and replaced the existing Mermaid diagram with a new, more detailed one showing the event bus, event flows, and component relationships for the target Sim architecture.

+**2024-08-04: Architecture Sim Fix**

+Corrected Mermaid syntax errors in the `memoryBank/architecture_sim.md` diagram by enclosing node labels containing parentheses in double quotes.

+**2024-08-04: Architecture Sim Fix 2**

+Corrected a final Mermaid syntax error in the `memoryBank/architecture_sim.md` diagram by moving an inline comment to its own line.

+**2024-08-04: Architecture Sim Layout Fix**

+Changed the Mermaid diagram orientation in `memoryBank/architecture_sim.md` from Left-to-Right (LR) to Top-Down (TD) to improve layout for complex diagram.

+**2024-08-04: Architecture Sim Diagram Simplification**

+Simplified the `simParamsUpdated` event flow in the `memoryBank/architecture_sim.md` Mermaid diagram by grouping subscribers into a representative node, reducing line clutter.